 Shoshana got her start as a night shift cops reporter at the Ledger in Lakeland, Florida, where she juggled daily deadlines and nightly jail visits with long-term narrative projects.
 Her three-part series on a fatal after-school fight between two middle schoolers won the Gold Medal for Public Service from the Florida Society of News Editors, and her narrative series on child molestation garnered the Sigma Delta Chi award for non-deadline reporting from the Society of Professional Journalists.

 After moving to Oakland, California, Shoshana covered crime – and the socioeconomics and politics behind it – for The Bay Citizen and The New York Times.
 She wrote about the policing of people with mental illness, the theft of a city councilman’s Rihanna tickets, and the city’s entrenched street violence.
 She also covered protests.
 Lots of protests.
 She talked her way out of an arrest during one protest, and endured tear gas during another.

 Shoshana graduated from Mount Holyoke College with a B.A. in American Studies and a concentration in ethnic and gender studies.

-While at Mount Holyoke, she interned at the local daily, founded a feminist magazine and studied abroad in Amsterdam, The Netherlands, where she wrote about Dutch and immigrant women in hip hop.
-Some of her jobs during her college years included operating an emergency help line for low-income women in New York City, selling watches at a department store, and managing a community center for LGBT students.
+While at Mount Holyoke, she interned at the Daily Hampshire Gazette, founded a feminist magazine and studied abroad in Amsterdam, where she wrote about Dutch and immigrant women in hip hop.
+Some of her jobs during her college years included operating an emergency help line for low-income women in New York City, selling watches at the mall, and managing a community center for LGBT students.
 She left Mount Holyoke with a writing award and the Susan Jones Prize for commitment to social justice.